tarassov2022/Autocode-Matrix-processor/readme.md

 # Matrix processor

-### Goals
+### Abilities
-- Practice performing different operations over matrices in Java.
+- Able to perform different operations over matrices in Java.
-- Practice in finding determinant of matrix.
+- Able to find determinant of a matrix.

 ### Short description